ashtonjesse/molviewer/README.md

 whereas 3D conformers are generated for the `ChemicalMolecule` class using methods available in the [`rdkit`](https://www.rdkit.org/) Python package.

-## ⚡ Installation instructions
+## ⚡ Installation instructions (for Windows)

 Create a virtual environment and activate it using the following command in the terminal:
 ```python
 .\Scripts\activate
 ```